syncthing/docs/dev/device-ids.rst

 Discovery Spoofing
 ~~~~~~~~~~~~~~~~~~

-Currently, neither the local nor global discovery mechanism is protected
+Currently, the local discovery mechanism isn't protected by crypto.
-by crypto.
-This means that any device can in theory announce itself for
-any device ID and potentially receive connections for that device.

-This could be a denial of service attack (we can't find the real device
-for a given device ID, so can't connect to it and sync).
-It could also
-be an intelligence gathering attack; if I spoof a given ID, I can see
-which devices try to connect to it.

-It could be mitigated in several ways:

--  Announcements could be signed by the device private key.
 This
-   requires already having the public key to verify.

--  Announcements to the global announce server could be done using TLS,
-   so the server calculates the device ID based on the certificate
-   instead of trusting the device to tell the truth.

--  The user could statically configure IP or host name for the devices.

--  The user could run a trusted global server.

-It's something we might want to look at at some point, but not a huge
-problem as I see it.
+means that any device can in theory announce itself for any device ID and
+potentially receive connections for that device from the local network.

 Long Device IDs are Painful
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~